 10.Reduces High Cholesterol

-Studies around the world show that activated charcoal reduces bad cholesterol and increases good cholesterol as much as some prescription medications.
+Studies around the world show that activated carbon reduces bad cholesterol and increases good cholesterol as much as some prescription medications.

 What one should do after consuming activated carbon?